 The journey of Vail Mountain Coffee & Tea started at a friend’s house in Switzerland.
 Two friends from Boston, Chris Chantler and Craig Arseneau, were watching the 1989 World Skiing Championships and found themselves captivated with Vail, Colorado.
-Chris and Craig had been following the development of the specialty coffee industry for a while and were looking for an excuse to start their own business.
+Seeing that the world was watching Vail , they both new it was the right time to make a move.
+Chris and Craig had been following the development of the specialty coffee industry for a while and were passionate about the new face of coffee.
 Soon after they returned home, they dropped everything to move to Vail and they opened The Daily Grind Coffee Company in 1989.

 The Daily Grind quickly became the heartbeat of Vail, an institution fulfilling a need that locals didn’t even know they had needed–including the need for a free travel mug.
 Weekly events like “Tele" Tuesdays began to create a community of Vailites and fellow small business owners.
 The success of The Daily Grind inspired Chris and Craig to open five more locations throughout Vail and Denver, including one in the Tivoli Student Union at the Auraria Campus.
 Eventually, Chris and Craig decided to start roasting their own coffee.

 For the first six months, they perfected their roasting process and served their coffee to their coffeehouse customers.
 When they finally revealed to their customers that they were drinking Vail Mountain Coffee Roasters coffee and were met with praise, they were ready to launch their wholesale roasting program in 1993.
 They sold the retail outlets in 1996 to focus on growing the roasting business.